giantswarm/gitops-template/docs/add_cluster_app.md

 ## Create shared template base (optional)

 **IMPORTANT:** template base cannot serve as a standalone base for cluster creation, it is there to only abstract App CRs that are common to all clusters versions, and to provide basic configuration for default apps App.
 It is then used as a base to other bases, which provide an overlay with a specific configuration.
 This is to avoid code duplication across bases.

 If a template base for your provider is already here, you may skip this part.

 **Bear in mind**, this is not a complete guide of how to create a perfect base, but rather a mere summary of basic steps needed to move forward.
-Hence, instructions here will not always be precise in telling you what to change, as this can strongly depend on resources involved, how much out of them you would like to include into a base, etc.
+Hence, instructions here will not always be precise in telling you what to change, as this canstrongly depend on resources involved, how much out of them you would like to include into a base, etc.

 1. Export provider' and CAPx' names you are about to create, for example `capo` and `openstack`: